The Importance Of A Growth Mindset In Stroke Recovery

 They appreciate things differently.
-They’re more in the moment tomorrow, President and and their, their whole way of being has, for lack of better terms, you know, evolved into a greater levels of authenticity, deeper levels of authenticity.
+They’re more at the moment tomorrow, President, and there, their whole way of being has, for lack of better terms, you know, evolved into greater levels of authenticity, deeper levels of authenticity.
 And so when you’re coming from that kind of narrative, your whole mindset, your whole way of being begins to shift.

 And it’s encouraging and it’s in reflecting, and it’s in conversation with other people that allows me to have that checked.
-And I don’t say that in a in a negative way or or, pupil teacher kind of way.
-But I say that more in a, I speak to people and I surround myself people who have permission to say to me, hey, Bill, did you realize what you just said?
+And I don’t say that in a negative way or, pupil-teacher kind of way.
+But I say that more in a, I speak to people and I surround myself with people who have permission to say to me, Hey, Bill, did you realize what you just said?

 And how maybe that will interfere with what it is that you’re trying to achieve with your outcome.
-And then that allows me to reflect on what I said, and perhaps notice myself doing that at times where it’s a critical moment in my action taking to get to that step.
-And noticing myself is a skill that I never had. before, it’s a new skill that’s come out and notice my words, I noticed my actions and notice my interactions.
+And then that allows me to reflect on what I said, and perhaps notice myself doing that at times when it’s a critical moment in my action-taking to get to that step.
+Noticing myself is a skill that I never had. before, it was a new skill that came out, and noticed my words, I noticed my actions and my interactions.

-And it makes a big difference in how I’ve been able to get through the stroke recovery journey from nearly eight years ago that when it started to this point where the learning never stops, and the noticing myself never stops, because there is a way that sometimes you can revert back to an old mindset that doesn’t serve you.
+It makes a big difference in how I’ve been able to get through the stroke recovery journey from nearly eight years ago when it started to this point where the learning never stops, and the noticing myself never stops, because there is a way that sometimes you can revert to an old mindset that doesn’t serve you.

 The right mindset approach

 Yeah, you brought up again, a super important point.
-And something you know, we spoke about right at the beginning, in our conversation, which is this idea of, to really approach mindset well, you want to approach it, in terms of choice in terms of meta cognition, or you know, your meta consciousness, whereas you’re saying, you’re able to observe yourself, you’re able to make different choices you can you can actually choose between your mind so you can become aware of one when it’s not working, or what our particular mindset when it’s not working for you.
+And something you know, we spoke about right at the beginning, in our conversation, which is this idea of, to approach mindset well, you want to approach it, in terms of choice in terms of metacognition, or you know, your meta consciousness, whereas you’re saying, you’re able to observe yourself, you’re able to make different choices you can choose between your mind so you can become aware of one when it’s not working, or what our particular mindset when it’s not working for you.

-And then choose a more appropriate one or more effective or what we call in our language, and ecological one, it works better for you as a whole system as a whole person.
-And and this idea of, of metacognition is absolutely critical when approaching the development of one’s a mindset.
+And then choose a more appropriate one or more effective or what we call in our language, an ecological one, that works better for you as a whole system as a whole person.
+And this idea, of metacognition, is critical when approaching the development of one’s mindset.
 Otherwise, as you’ve rightfully pointed out, you don’t want to get stuck.
 You don’t want to swap one mindset for another and then just get stuck in this other one.

-And it also comes back to in our particular field, we look at things in terms of processes, so mindset is not a thing that you have It’s not a it’s not like having a proper mindset you actually do it, it’s actually a set of internal processes that you actually do.
+It also comes back to our particular field, we look at things in terms of processes, so the mindset is not a thing that you have It’s not like having a proper mindset you do it, it’s a set of internal processes that you do.
 And if we break that apart, and we put it back into its process forms, we put that those set of words back into the process forms.

 We have, we have mind and we have minding.
 So when you’re minding something, what are you doing when you’re paying attention, aren’t you You’re, you’re noticing you’re paying attention you’re observing, you’re minding something, you’re taking care of it.
 And so you’re taking care of cool when this pretty location Take care of yourself.
 So we can also look at the word set, and we can look at the word of setting.

-So more likely to neuroscientists will use the one word of body mind.
-And as one word just says one word showed two facets on the same system, how the body put it, you know, if you’re not, you know, if your body is not functioning really well, obviously, it affects your mental emotional processes.
-But your mental emotional processes can affect how your body functions so that.
+So more likely that neuroscientists will use the one word of the body-mind.
+And as one word just says one word showed two facets on the same system, how the body put it, you know, if you’re not, you know, if your body is not functioning well it affects your mental emotional processes.
+However, your mental and emotional processes can affect how your body functions.

 They’re not two different things interacting with each other, they’re part of the same thing.
-And so if we look at the body mind, and how are you settling into your body mind?
-How’s your body mind settling into itself?
+And so if we look at the body-mind, and how are you settling into your body-mind?
+How’s your body and mind settling into itself?
 In other words, it’s another way of saying, it’s how are you doing your way of being in the world?
 How are you settling into a way of being and this is why it’s not just thoughts, right?

-Mindset isn’t just ways of of just pure only thinking.
-It has to integrate Thinking emotions, body actions, motivations, values in your internal spirit as well your levels of deep authenticity has to come to express itself through this quote unquote, mindset.
-And so when we as a neuro behavioral modeler when we unpack it, and we start to look at how someone’s settling in the way they’re doing their body mind, or their body minding the hunger, they’re minding themselves, then you start to see things completely differently as to what it actually means to shift mindset.
+Mindset isn’t just ways of pure thinking.
+It has to integrate Thinking emotions, body actions, motivations, and values in your internal spirit as well your levels of deep authenticity have to come to express themselves through this quote-unquote, mindset.
+And so when we as a neurobehavioral modeler when we unpack it, and we start to look at how someone’s settling in the way they’re doing their body-mind, or their body minding the hunger, they’re minding themselves, then you start to see things completely differently as to what it means to shift mindset.

-Basically, what it means, you know, in our most practical sense, to be able to shift from an unreasonable mindset to a more resourceful one isn’t just shifting your thinking.
+What it means, you know, in our most practical sense, to be able to shift from an unreasonable mindset to a more resourceful one isn’t just shifting your thinking.
 It’s about evolving your way of being.
-It’s about self evolution.
+It’s about self-evolution.
 It’s about real growth, about it’s about emerging, deeper levels of authenticity and more congruent expressions of who you are.
-And so when we really want to get into shifting transforming mindset we are talking about human development or evolution of human consciousness of a person.
+And so when we want to get into shifting transforming mindset we are talking about human development or evolution of human consciousness of a person.
 And so this is where the real work comes in.
 I know that’s a lot of the focus of the kind of work that you do.

 Yeah, it’s it’s a much lovelier place to work in.
-Let me tell you, it’s really fascinating.
-And when you take that approach to supporting somebody to recover from something, and you’re using the idea that it’s about evolving that person, and it’s not about helping them fix a problem today, it’s about helping evolve them to the point where they are fixing their own problems without even knowing it from a from a space of this sort of greater wisdom, then that is really the place we want to I want to be playing in.
+Let me tell you, it’s fascinating.
+And when you take that approach to support somebody to recover from something, and you’re using the idea that it’s about evolving that person, and it’s not about helping them fix a problem today, it’s about helping evolve them to the point where they are fixing their problems without even knowing it from a space of this sort of greater wisdom, then that is the place we want to I want to be playing in.

 If you’ve had a stroke, and during recovery, you’ll know what a scary and confusing time it can be.
-You’re likely to have a lot of questions going through your mind and Like, how long will it take to recover?
-Will I actually recover?
+You’re likely to have a lot of questions going through your mind Like, how long will it take to recover?
+Will I recover?
 What things should I avoid?
-In case I’m make matters worse, doctors will explain things.
-But obviously because you’ve never had a stroke before, you probably don’t know what questions to ask.
+In case I make matters worse, doctors will explain things.
+But, because you’ve never had a stroke before, you probably don’t know what questions to ask.